The decay contribution to the parity-odd fragmentation functions: General formula for decay contributions

-where $D_{1,q}^{H,{\rm dir}} (z, p_T)$ and $G_{1L,q}^{H,{\rm dir}} (z, p_T)$ are the unpolarized fragmentation function and the longitudinal spin transfer for the prompt production respectively.
-Once the transverse polarization is taken into account, the other six leading twist fragmentation functions can also be defined this way.
+Once the transverse polarizations of the quark and/or the hadron are taken into account, the other six leading twist fragmentation functions can also be defined this way.
+These structures are beyond the scope of our current study.
+In this paper, we only study the longitudinal polarizations of both the quark and the hadron.

 Since we are going to consider the general decay kinematics, we keep the transverse momentum dependence at the current stage.
-These transverse-momentum-dependent fragmentation functions can be related to their collinear partners by
+These transverse-momentum-dependent fragmentation functions are related to their collinear partners by

 Thanks to the weak decay contribution, the total fragmentation function is allowed to break the parity symmetry.
 In general, we have